NazminJuli/udplatforms_CRUD/README.md

 This project has demonstrated parent-child relationship with respective fields such as:
 **Parent** table has **firstname, lastname, street, city, state, zip code** where **Child** table has **only name** without address.

-Here the database(**SQLALCHEMY**) model has ben designed based on **one-to-many** parent-child relationship as single parent may have multiple children, however, every children belongs to one parent
+Here the database(**SQLALCHEMY**) model has been designed based on **one-to-many** parent-child relationship as single parent may have multiple children, however, every children belongs to one parent

 ### Tools used
 - python (3.7.6) Windows Version